How to ensure your small business boosts sales this summer

 People love a bargain.
 You could run flash sales and incentives to entice shoppers.
 Promotions can boost sales, give you a talking point and help you stand out from the crowd.

 Be creative and timely with your promotions and ensure you get the right balance of offering value and not being seen as cheap or devaluing your brand.
 You may want to join forces with a third party to create the perfect package for your customers and stay clear from simple price promotions.
-Always ensure there is a strong fit with the brand you align yourself with.

 Remember that promotions can work well using social media ads to give you that extra brand exposure even if you haven't used them before.
 Investing a small budget on social media can really pay dividends if you get the timing and offer right.
 A general rule is to budget £10 per day.
+If you use social media ads, you need to make sure all your marketing is optimised and you've considered the whole customer journey particularly your website if your social media ads are clicking through to your website.
+It's always advisable to create a promotional specific landing page.
+You need to be able to act quickly if an enquiry comes in so think about staff availability and automating customer service so there isn't a delay.

 2. Advertise